 - I was selected as one of the 17 Story Shop participants, and read my short story Loch na Beiste at the Edinburgh International Book Festival.
 You can read more about my experience, and watch the video of my reading, on this post.

 - I have published a short story collection, Hooves Above the Waves, which features my Story Shop story – it’s available on Kindle and in paperback here, on Smashwords as an EPUB here, and it’s also available in-person in the Blackwell’s South Bridge branch in Edinburgh, and the Fruitmarket Gallery.

 - My non-fiction piece, What A Way To Make A Living, was published as part of the Dangerous Women project, which showcases a piece on what it means to be a ‘dangerous woman’ in the run-up to International Women’s Day 2017.

 - Shortlisted for the Echoes of the City project with the short story Laid Bare.

 - Wrote a short piece for the 26 Memory Maps project, which featured at the Bloomsbury Festival with BBC Radio 4 broadcaster Alan Dein.
 It can be viewed here.

 - Wrote a series of responses to a photography exhibition exploring isolation and mental health, for the Scottish Mental Health Arts & Film Festival, which was displayed at Summerhall.

-- I am currently seeking representation for my first novel, The Silent Storm, a YA urban fantasy set in 1980s Edinburgh.
+- I am currently seeking representation for my first novel, The Banshee’s Kiss, a YA own voices contemporary urban fantasy set in Edinburgh.